-No level of marijuana use is acceptable for young drivers, even in states where it’s legal.
-It’s illegal and unsafe for teens to drive high, just like it’s illegal and unsafe to drink and drive.
+As more states pass laws to legalize marijuana, many are unsure of the safety of marijuana use and driving.
+No level of marijuana use is acceptable for young drivers, even in states where it is legal.
+It is illegal and unsafe for teens to drive high, just like it is illegal and unsafe to drink and drive.
 A DUI is given to anyone who is suspected of driving under the influence of drugs or alcohol and can negatively impact your teen’s future.

-In 2018, 27 percent of all adolescent DUIs in Colorado involved marijuana.
+In 2018, 27% of all adolescent DUIs in Colorado involved marijuana, according to a research bulletin from the Highway Loss Data Institute.
 A police officer can stop anyone suspected of driving with marijuana in their system.
 A DUI citation can result in expulsion from school and loss of college scholarships and grants.

 While the legal age for using retail marijuana is 21 and for using medical marijuana is 18 in some states, it’s never okay to drive while impaired.
 Although the limited body of work exploring the impact of THC (tetrahydrocannabinol, the active ingredient in marijuana) on driving is mixed, generally accepted results report a two-fold risk of a motor vehicle crash among drivers with any THC in the bloodstream.